 Wat Ratchaburana

 These are some of the best preserved ruins in Ayutthaya.
-It has a beautiful tall prang (tower) in it’s center, with some ancient artwork and a crypt that you can go inside to view.
+It has a beautiful tall prang (tower) in its center, with some ancient artwork and a crypt that you can go inside to view.

 Read more about Wat Ratchaburana.